Arman2409/DeStress/README.md

 # DeStress

-A compilation of antistress games and stimuli.The project is completely client side.
+A compilation of antistress games and stimulis.The project is completely client side.

 ### Structure
 public - images and other media are stored here <br>